alexa/alexa-auto-sdk/modules/core/docs/index.md

 The `Core` module is the heart of the Alexa Auto SDK.
 The `Core` module provides the following elements that are the foundation for all Auto SDK features:

-- **Defining the Auto SDK API for your application—** `Core` defines the `Engine` and `MessageBroker` components.
+- **Defining core API for your application to access the features of Auto SDK—** `Core` defines the `Engine` and `MessageBroker` components.
 Alongside the Alexa Auto Services Bridge (AASB) messages defined by each Auto SDK module, these components comprise the core API for your application to access the features of Auto SDK.
-To learn about the API, see [Understand the Core Auto SDK API](https://alexa.github.io/alexa-auto-sdk/docs/explore/core-api-overview.md).
+To learn about the API, see [Auto SDK Core API Overview](https://alexa.github.io/alexa-auto-sdk/docs/explore/concepts/core-api-overview/).

 - **Providing an infrastructure to other modules—** `Core` provides the base infrastructure of the Engine, which each Auto SDK module extends to add module-specific features.